Over the past 30 years, Stennik has built up an unrivalled reputation as communications experts within the road safety sector.

-Way back in 2004 we were awarded a Prince Michael Road Safety Award for a ground breaking young driver campaign called ‘For my girlfriend’.
+Way back in 2004 we were awarded a Prince Michael Road Safety Award for a ground-breaking young driver campaign called ‘For my girlfriend’.
 The campaign courted controversy by using an authentic looking Valentine Card to deliver a chilling message from a young male driver to his deceased girlfriend.

-Currently, we work in partnership with Road Safety GB to deliver the Road Safety Knowledge Centre.
+We work in partnership with Road Safety GB to deliver the Road Safety Knowledge Centre.
 Set up in 2010 with funding provided by the Department for Transport, the Road Safety Knowledge Centre is an online reference resource for road safety campaigns, research and reports, evaluation etc. The Knowledge Centre also received a Prince Michael Award in 2011.

 We developed the ‘Morning After’ drink drive campaign in 2008, following our own research which highlighted an alarming lack of awareness among drivers of how long it takes for alcohol to pass through the body.